thycotic/dsv-docs/product/overview/index.md

 * local caching options handle high performance workloads with reduced latency and fewer API calls

-* authentication by passwords, client secret keys, and federation through ThycoticOne, AWS IAM, and Azure MSI (Google Cloud planned)
+* authentication by passwords, client Secret keys, and federation through ThycoticOne, AWS IAM, and Azure MSI (Google Cloud planned)

   * users and roles of the federated services can be used to provide federated authentication to the DevOps Secrets Vault; by assigning roles as they are created, this solves the bootstrapping issue of autoscaling services